Grapes

 Did you know that…

-You can recognize fresh, crisp grapes by their still green stems.
+Recognize fresh, crisp grapes by their still green stalks.

-Wash the fruits only before consumption, keeping them in a bowl of water at room temperature for a few minutes.
+Wash the fruit just before consumption, keeping it in a bowl of water at room temperature for a few minutes.

 Keep the grapes cold (2-4 degrees Celsius), in containers that allow air circulation.